 Architecture #

-VictoriaLogs in cluster mode consists of vlinsert
+VictoriaLogs in cluster mode is composed of three main components: vlinsert

 , vlselect